xqms/graphicscache/README.md

 Note: Due to the one-by-one invocation of `pdflatex` and `ghostscript` for each graphics element, the first compilation is typically slower than usual.

+Note: graphicscache needs the `\write18` call (also called shell escape).
+This is a security risk if you have untrusted TeX sources.

 ## Quickstart

 Compile the package using